 - Demonstrate the ability to perform intake preparation and induction, processing, and closure and integration techniques of Integrated Imagery at an advancing skill level that produces meaningful material from the subject’s unconscious to enhance the quality of life;

 - Explain how both positive and negative complexes form and function, and how de-energizing the negative and enlivening the positive relates to the life journey and Soul Purpose;

 - Demonstrate skill in guiding through the regression experience;

 - Apply what has been learned about Integrated Imagery to guide a subject into accessing creative insight and enabling the creative impulse.

-Each course involves theory and application through a didactic and supervised experiential process, including a four-day required residency in the first four weeks of the semester.
+Each course involves theory and application through a didactic and supervised experiential process, including a four-day required virtual residency via zoom in the first four weeks of the semester.
 Students join an online cohort and have mentor interaction prior to and subsequent to the virtual residency.
 The online component of each course involves the submission of case presentations discussing the residential experience as a guide and as a traveler, as well as 8 practice regression sessions to be conducted privately the final weeks of the course.

 9 Credit Hours, 3 Online Courses